Liwa Fatemiyoun: Recruitment and use of child soldiers

-According to Human Rights Watch, Liwa Fatemiyoun has recruited child soldiers, some of whom were as young as 14.
+According to Human Rights Watch and Amnesty International, Liwa Fatemiyoun has recruited child soldiers, some of whom were as young as 14.
+According to reports, many children have fought in Fatemiyoun and many have also been killed.
 Liwa Fatemiyoun has also glorified children, who fought and died serving and fighting for the group in Syria, as martyrs.

+According to "official" Iranian sources, the first "martyr" of the Fatemiyoun brigade was Reza Ismaili.
+He was deployed to Syria and the age of just 17 and was killed in action two years later at the age of 19.

+Human Rights Watch identified and published images of the tombstones of Fatemiyoun soldiers killed in the Syrian war and buried in Iran in 2017.
+At the time of their deaths, many of fighters buried were between the ages of 14 and 17.

 Designation as terrorist organization

 In 2019, the United States and Canada each declared the Fatemiyoun a terrorist organization.
-According to then Treasury Secretary Steven Mnuchin, the designation of the Fatemiyoun as a terrorist organization was part of an "ongoing pressure campaign to shut down the illicit networks the Iranian regime uses to export terrorism and unrest across the globe.”
+According to then Treasury Secretary Steven Mnuchin, the designation of the Fatemiyoun as a terrorist organization was part of an "ongoing pressure campaign to shut down the illicit networks the Iranian regime uses to export terrorism and unrest across the globe."